SanjitMadisetti/FIFO/docs/description.rst

 On the other hand, two independent clocks having different frequency and/or phase separately control the read and write pointers of an asynchronous FIFO.
 Consequently, an up/down counter, which can be controlled by only a single clock, cannot be used to monitor the gap between the pointers.
 Generation of the critical status flags (stk_full and stk_empty) of an asynchronous FIFO requires a more elaborate status unit.

+Read and write operations are controlled by different clocks, without considering the need to synchronize the transfer of data between the clock domains.